5 Ways to Spot a Phishing E-Mail

 Did you know that phishing (i.e., scam) e-mails account for about 91 percent of all cyberattacks?
 In other words, nearly every cybersecurity issue you could think of—from viruses, to ransomware, to full-blown data breaches—starts with users accidentally clicking malicious links in e-mails.

 On the technology end, spam filters and antivirus scanners combat the threat of phishing e-mails.
-But these security features aren’t perfect.
+But these security features aren’t perfect when it comes to cybercrime.
 Inevitably, you’ll find phishing e-mails in your inbox, and the only true “patch” is awareness.
 To help you protect your sensitive information against cyberthreats, let’s review five telltale signs of a phishing e-mail and what to do when you’ve spotted a phish.

 1) Unexpected request